sa6mwa/miscellaneous/articles/backtoback-9to1-and-49to1-measurements/backtoback-9to1-and-49to1-measurements.md

 middle or by the end (given the same length).
 Another misconception floating around is that the popular 49:1 (14 secondary windings, 2 primary windings on a FT240-43 or FT140-43) is a highly efficient transformer.
-Since I don't own a VNA, I decided to measure TL (transmit loss, or sometimes called thru-loss) through 2 transformers back-to-back using a simple power meter connected to a dummy load using an ordinary transceiver.
+Since I don't own a VNA, I decided to measure TL (transmission loss, or sometimes called thru-loss) through 2 transformers back-to-back using a simple power meter connected to a dummy load using an ordinary transceiver.

-Transmit Loss was measured using a FT817 at 5W CW.
+Transmission Loss was measured using a FT817 at 5W CW.
 The first measurements were for reference and connected the FT817 directly to a MAAS RS600 power/swr-meter via a 200mm RG58 lead (with PL259 bakelite connectors).
 The ANT connection on the RS600 had a homemade dummyload connected directly via F and UHF adapters.
 The dummy load consisted of a set of 1% 3W resistors in parallel (50 ohm).

+> Unknowingly my FT817 seem to produce low HI RF PWR on 160m (only 3.5W
+> according to the power meter).
+The hidden menu of my FT817 (pressing A+B+C
+> when powering on) shows ``24 HF1-HI`` set to ``98`` (160m RF PWR).
+It might
+> be set too low or the power meter does not handle 160m very well.
+This might
+> have affected the 160m results.

 The second measurements were done by connecting the FT817 via the 200mm patch lead to one of the transformer's SO239 sockets.
 Two 9 to 1 transformers were